SCO2

 SCO2 cytochrome c oxidase assembly (also known as SCO2 homolog, mitochondrial and SCO cytochrome oxidase deficient homolog 2) is a protein that in humans is encoded by the SCO2 gene.
 The encoded protein is one of the cytochrome c oxidase (COX)(Complex IV) assembly factors.
 Human COX is a multimeric protein complex that requires several assembly factors.
-Cytochrome c oxidase (COX) catalyzes the transfer of electrons from cytochrome c to molecular oxygen, which helps to maintain the proton gradient across the inner mitochondrial membrane that is necessary for aerobic ATP production.
+COX catalyzes the transfer of electrons from cytochrome c to molecular oxygen, which helps to maintain the proton gradient across the inner mitochondrial membrane that is necessary for aerobic ATP production.
 The encoded protein is a metallochaperone that is involved in the biogenesis of cytochrome c oxidase subunit II.
 Mutations in this gene are associated with fatal infantile encephalocardiomyopathy and myopia 6.

 Structure

 The SCO2 gene is located on the q arm of chromosome 22 at position 13.33 and it spans 2,871 base pairs.
 The SCO2 gene produces a 15.1 kDa protein composed of 136 amino acids.
 The protein contains an N-terminal mitochondrial targeting presequence of 41 amino acids, and shares identity with the yeast protein in regions between glycine-102 and glycine-242 in human SCO2.
 SCO2 is a subunit of the enzyme Mammalian cytochrome c oxidase (COX)(Complex IV).